AdaptivMCP/AdaptivMCP/README.md

 - A self-hosted GitHub connector: each user deploys this server with their own GitHub token and runs it in their own infrastructure.
 - A backend designed specifically to support the Adaptiv Controller pattern:
   - Strong write gating.
-  - Branch-first workflows (no blind writes to main).
+  - Changes flow through feature branches (no blind writes to main).
   - Patch-based edits for large files.
   - Clear verification after every write.
   - Optional workspace execution (run_command and run_tests) to run tests and commands from the controller.